Eurovision Dance Contest 2008: Broadcasts

-Most countries sent commentators to Glasgow or commentated from their own country, in order to add insight to the participants and, if necessary, provide voting information.
+Most broadcasters sent commentators to Glasgow or commentated from their own country, in order to add insight to the participants and, if necessary, provide voting information.

-Among the countries that took part, Albania, Armenia, Belarus, Bosnia and Herzegovina, Cyprus, Macedonia, Iceland, Israel, Malta and Spain also broadcast the event without sending representatives.
-In accordance with the rules, Spanish broadcaster TVE were obliged to broadcast the contest live due to their late withdrawal as an active participant.
-The EBU initially confirmed that the event would be broadcast on the network's second channel La 2 "for the benefit of Spanish viewers", however TVE later confirmed it would be delayed by one hour without specifying a reason.
-Australia also broadcast the contest on 6 May 2009, as a lead up to the Eurovision Song Contest 2009, on SBS.
-This was the first time Australia had broadcast the Eurovision Dance Contest, after failing to broadcast the 2007 edition, and was aired without any commentary.
+In addition to the participating countries, the event was also broadcast in Albania, Armenia, Belarus, Bosnia and Herzegovina, Cyprus, Macedonia, Iceland, Israel, Malta, and Spain.
+In accordance with the rules, Spanish RTVE were obliged to broadcast the contest live due to their late withdrawal as an active participant.
+The EBU initially confirmed that the event would be broadcast on the network's second channel La 2 "for the benefit of Spanish viewers", however RTVE later confirmed it would be delayed by one hour without specifying a reason.
+Special Broadcasting Service (SBS) also broadcast the contest in Australia on 6 May 2009, as a lead up to the Eurovision Song Contest 2009.
+This was the first time SBS had broadcast the Eurovision Dance Contest, after failing to broadcast the 2007 edition, and was aired without any commentary.